There are so many reasons to be a sponsor of Cleveland Basketball, but the #1 reason is the kids!

 New Uniforms: $15,000-$30,000

 Yes, these are expensive!
 Our current jerseys are a weird combination of old and older mismatched jerseys that are too small for many kids these days.
+The temporary solution has been to use Rip City Academy jerseys provided by the Portland Trail Blazers until we can get our own in our colors, Green, Black, and White.
 The average cost of a quality reversible jersey (top only) is $50 from Nike & $45 from Adidas.
 The cheaper ones are closer to $35, however, our trial of a cheaper option did not go well.
 Seams come out, the jerseys have torn, and they are needing replacement at faster rates. $50 per jersey is a cost that includes both the quality material of a jersey AND the screen printing work.
 Typically, screen printing runs about $3 per number, $7.50 per logo, per location.
 Meaning to have a number on both sides of a reversible jersey is $6, and to have a Cleveland Basketball logo is $15 per jersey.
 We had 25 teams in Winter 2018, so $50 per jersey x 12 players is $600 per team for just the tops! $600 x 25 teams is $15,000.
 So, if we want the bottoms too, it’s more!
 In addition, we have travel teams that we would like to provide specialty jerseys for.
 These are more expensive.
 If we cannot fundraise enough to outfit the entire program next year, our plan is to build the jersey cost into player registration fees.
 This means that player fees would increase for 1 year, which we really would like to avoid.
 Any help towards these would be amazing for our entire program to have a new look!

 Gym Space- Too Much $$$!